mzabsky/webdrafter/documentation/api.md

 Methods that don't require API key are considered public.

+## Upload session
+Upload session represents the act of uploading a single complete set.
+An upload session is initiated by calling `/api/create-upload-session` which returns an upload session ID.
+This ID is then provided by the client to the subsequent methods.

+One user can have only one upload session active at a time (creating an session cancels all existing ones).
+There is no explicit time limit imposed on duration of an upload session.

+If a method which requires upload session ID is not provided one, a 400 HTTP code is returned.
+If the upload session ID provided is not currently active (eg. because a new session started in the meantime), a 409 HTTP code is returned.

 ## Methods
 All methods are invoked using the POST HTTP method.